 Long story short, once the final judgment is made and monetary compensation is awarded, the court itself does NOTHING to enforce the judgment.
 The judgment holder is alone!

 Well, not entirely alone…not anymore anyway.
 Beginning in the 80s, a new industry began to emerge that focused on assisting judgment holders in claiming the debts that were owed them.
-Today, the role of the Judgment Recovery Specialist (JRS) has evolved into a well-respected and growing profession and a legitimate business opportunity that is gradually gaining recognition in courthouses nationwide.
+Today, the role of the Judgment Recovery Specialist (JRS) has evolved into a well-respected and growing profession and a legitimate low investment business opportunity that is gradually gaining recognition in courthouses nationwide.

 Civil case files are a matter of public record.
 Your local courthouse is full of them.
 More importantly, it’s full of cases where the judgment has never been fulfilled and awarded monies have gone unpaid.
 A well-trained (JRS) accesses those files, decides which cases he/she would like to handle and then contacts the judgment holder to offer his/her services in collecting the debt.
 By virtue of civil statute in all 50 states and Canada, the judgment holder is then able to legally and simply turn over the ownership of the judgment to the JRS.